 Mat travels through four states in a 64.5 tonne, 620hp, 26 metre long truck, averaging around 5,000 kilometres each week on the odometer.

-Truck drivers follow a much different work routine than most Australians, with irregular hours and lengths of shifts; starting the day in one location and often ending it hundreds of kilometres away.
+Truck drivers follow a much different work routine than most Australians, with irregular hours and lengths of shifts; starting the day in one location and often ending it hundreds of kilometres away -often in the dead of night.
 Covering all that road and all the jobs in between takes time, so it’s no surprise truck drivers work early mornings and long hours that far outpace many that sit behind a desk.
 Mat says he works up to 72 hours a week, and that his job isn’t just driving, but plenty of other things, including loading and refuelling.

 “The average kilometres for an interstate driver is 4,500 a week, with an industry average speed of 75 kilometres per hour, so driving would be 60 hours,” he says.
 “Start and finish times vary greatly.
 Sometimes it’s a 7am start; other times it’s an 11pm start, it depends on the freight and the trip.
 In reality, it’s hard to define a start and finish time, as you sleep and live in the truck.”